Advanced driving assistance system

 １﹒Introduction to Advanced Driving Assistance System

 Advanced Driver Assistance Systems (ADAS) is a key technology that has been actively developed by major car manufacturers in recent years.
-The main function at this stage is not to control the vehicle, but to provide the driver with information about the working status of the vehicle and the static and dynamic environment changes outside the vehicle.
-Take countermeasures early.
+The main function at this stage is not to control the vehicle, but to provide the driver with information about the working status of the vehicle and the static and dynamic environment changes outside the vehicle for the driverr to take countermeasures early.

 Common driving assistance systems include：Blind Spot Detection System, Parking Aid System, Rear Crash Collision Warning System, Lane Departure Warning System, Adaptive Front-lighting System, Night Vision System, Adaptive Cruise Control System, Pre Crash System, (Emergency) Brake assist, and even more functional system composition.

 It is used to sense and receive changes in the environment outside the car, and use corresponding sensors according to different detection distances.